lurgh/infinitive-jkp717/README.md

 python integration code.
 Of course, the MQTT interface could also be useful on its own.

 Active development and testing are still under way.
 In particular we still need to look into the following:
-  * Still hoping to figure out how Dehumidify action is represented so we can reflect it in th UI/API - may need to resort to heuristics
+  * Still hoping to figure out how Dehumidify action is represented so we can reflect it in the UI/API - may need to resort to heuristics
-  * Fine-tune the detection of actual configured zones - currently using heuristic "currentTemp < 255" but hoping the acutal zone configs are hiding in there somewhere
+  * Fine-tune the detection of actual configured zones - currently using heuristic "currentTemp < 255" but hoping the actual zone configs are hiding in there somewhere
   * Review API enhancements from the Will1604 fork to see if anything useful to pick up
   * MQTT: potentially add a "system ID" and maybe support a read-only option
   * MQTT: add homeassitant discovery topics for the Climate entities (all the primitive sensors and controls already have it)